Background to Patmos School land aquisition

 In December 2016 after a fundraising drive by Orphan Outreach they were able to purchase additional land and rooms close to the school.

 In late 2016 the school also received funding from Orphan Outreach to enable the purchase of 9 small shacks which were for sale and which were also in close proximity to the main school building.
-Due to the poor state of repair of some of these shacks, 5 of them had to be demolished and the remaining 4 shacks are now being used to accommodate the Baby, Nursery and Pre-Unit classes.
-Until such time as funding becomes available to enable the building of a permanent school building on this land, the area is being utilised as a playground for the children.
+Due to the poor state of repair of some of these shacks, 5 of them had to be demolished and the remaining 4 shacks were initially used to accommodate the Baby, Nursery and Pre-Unit classes.
+Until such time as funding became available to enable the building of a permanent school building on this land, the area was utilised as a playground for the children.

 On Friday 24th February, 2017, Headmaster Richard Wanjala Manya together with the owner of 8 small plots of land which are close to Patmos Junior School attended at the offices of Yatima Outreach Nairobi to to discuss the possible sale of the plots to Orphan Outreach.
 Thereafter, on Tuesday 7th March, 2017 the land purchase agreement was officially signed and Orphan Outreach became the official owners of these plots of land.
 Land for sale in Mathare does not become available very often and therefore, when the Headmaster became aware of this land and shacks close to the main school building, it was important for the school to try and purchase them in order to secure the future of Patmos Junior School.
 Although the school is only currently able to accommodate up to 134 children, the Headmaster is mindful of the fact that there are many more orphans and vulnerable children who wish to join the school and whom he would like to be able to help in the future.